 During the registration period, a student who wishes to withdraw from a class may complete the process on-line or seek the assistance of an academic counselor.
-After the last day of registration, a student should consult with the instructor of that class and obtain a withdrawal form.
-After the student signs the form, the instructor will also sign it and will take the form to the Admissions Office.
-A student who wishes to withdraw from an on-line course should notify the instructor by email.
+After the last day of registration, a student should consult with the instructor of that class and request the instructor to complete the online withdrawal form.
+A student who wishes to withdraw from an on-line course must complete the online withdrawal form located on the eLearning website.

-No grade will be given if a student withdraws from a class during the drop/add period.
-After the drop/add period, a student who is determined by the instructor to be passing a course may withdraw with a grade of "W" at any time prior to the scheduled time for the final examination.
+No grade will be given if a student withdraws from a class during the drop; add period.
+After the drop; add period, a student who is determined by the instructor to be passing a course may withdraw with a grade of "W" at any time prior to the scheduled time for the final examination.
 Prior to the published date on which the term is 75% completed, a student may withdraw with a grade of "W" whether passing or not.
 After that date, a student who is determined by the instructor to be failing the course will receive a grade of "F" upon withdrawal.
 (A student who is dismissed from a class because of excessive absences or as a result of disciplinary action at any point in a term will receive a grade of "F".)